 How to Mix an Agavoni

 This drink calls for a few dashes of orange bitters.
 I suspect this modification to the traditional Negroni recipe happened because orange flavors blend well with tequila (consider the triple sec present in most margaritas).
-I used Regans No. 6 (again, that’s what was on the shelf), but Scrappy’s Orange Bitters works just as well.
+I used Regans No. 6 (again, what was on the shelf), but Scrappy’s Orange Bitters works just as well.

 The Agavoni is a stirred drink, so to make one for yourself just combine all the ingredients in a mixing glass, add ice, and stir for 20 to 30 seconds.
 Strain into an Old Fashioned glass over ice.
 This cocktail is garnished, interestingly enough, with a twist of grapefruit.